 Cocoa for Coconuts – Somebody was thinking of cocoa puffs when they made this chocolate/coconut beer.

-San Quentin’s Break Out Stout – Sounds like this stout recipe comes with an escape plan.
+San Quentin’s Break Out Stout – It sounds like this stout recipe comes with an escape plan.

 Where in the Helles is Gunner? – Great use of the German word Helles (Hell-es) and not a bad German lager either.